Chapter 47

 Let us notice the following verses,

-10 … God told Moses that He was sending him back to Egypt to deliver the Israelites from their bondage to Pharaoh.
-As a side note, at this time of Moses life the Pharaoh, who was Moses grandfather, died and a new Pharaoh had taken his place (see Exodus 2:23).
+10 … God told Moses He was sending him back to Egypt to deliver the Israelites from their bondage to Pharaoh.
+As a side note, at this time of Moses life the Pharaoh, who was Moses grandfather, died and a new Pharaoh had taken his place.
+This is recorded in,

 11 … Moses told God he was not up to the task.
 In other words, Moses, now being a shepherd, did not believe he had the skills or qualifications to accomplish such a momentous task.